-As a group, the brand features an average protein content of 31% and an average fat level of 13%.
-Together, these figures suggest a carbohydrate fraction of 48% for the full product line.
+As a group, the brand features an average protein content of 31% and a mean fat level of 13%.
+Together, these figures suggest a carbohydrate content of 48% for the overall product line.

 And a fat-to-protein ratio of about 42%.

 Above-average protein.
 Below-average fat.
 And near-average carbs when you compare it to other typical dry dog foods.

-Purina Puppy Chow is a plant-based dry dog food using only a limited amount of chicken by-product meal as its main source of animal protein, thus earning the brand 1 star.
+Purina Puppy Chow is a plant-based kibble using a modest amount of chicken by-product meal as its main source of animal protein, thus earning the brand 1 star.

 Those looking for a similar wet food from the same company may wish to visit our review of Purina Healthy Morsels canned dog food.